StefFriend/FSTIC/README.md

 This project is licensed under the GNU General Public License v3.0 (GNU GPLv3) - see the LICENSE file for details.

+If you use this software please cite this repo: [FSTIC - Forensic Speech Transmission Index Calculator (https://github.com/StefFriend/FSTIC)](https://github.com/StefFriend/FSTIC)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.